 First up – how to score business class seats at economy prices

 When on sale, LATAM trans-Tasman business class is ridiculously affordable.
-At the time of my flight, one way LATAM business class tickets from Sydney to Auckland could be purchased for $343 AUD one way, or $624 return.
-While this pricing isn’t currently available, LATAM run offer frequently.
+At the time of my flight, one-way LATAM business class tickets from Sydney to Auckland could be purchased for $343 AUD one way, or $624 return.
+While this pricing isn’t currently available, LATAM run offers frequently.
 To check for dates, you can use Google Flights.

 Here’s an example of round trip ticket pricing I previously spied in November:

 …and here you can see the spread of dates in November where a $343 AUD one way flight was available: